ChordPro/chordpro/docs/content/Directives-env_chorus.md

 In the second form, the argument is used as a label for the chorus.

+If multiple choruses are defined in a song, `{chorus}` applies to the last definition that precedes this directive.

 See also: [[labels|ChordPro Configuration PDF#labels]],
 	[[Chorus style|ChordPro Configuration PDF#chorus-style]].